moehami/pet-4/posts/taylor-swift-cat-names.md

 ---
-title: "The Ultimate Guide to Cavapoo Dog Names: 100+ Adorable Ideas and Tips"
+title: "15+ Purrfect Taylor Swift Cat Names Meredith & Olivia"
-date: "2025-01-01"
+date: "2024-12-23"
-excerpt: "Find the perfect name for your Cavapoo!
-This guide offers 100+ adorable name ideas, tips for choosing, and inspiration to help you find the ideal match for your furry friend."
+excerpt: "For the ultimate Swiftie!
+Find the perfect name for your feline friend, inspired by Taylor Swift's songs, albums, and loves."
-readTime: "6 mins read"
+readTime: "8 min read"
 ---

 ## Taylor Swift And Her Cat Names Revealed!